-The fantasy universe this is all set in is kept pretty simple and straightforward, but that works just fine for a short story more about the drama of individual characters.
+The fantasy universe that The Wheel of Time is all set in is kept straightforward, but that works just fine for a short story more about the drama of individual characters.

 #2 Intense fantasy battles

-The Dragon Knight series finds its origin in a series of Japan-exlusive PC games, specifically the fourth entry that was a strategy-RPG hybrid.
+The Dragon Knight series finds its origin in a series of Japan-exclusive games, with The Wheel of Time being based on its fourth entry; a strategy-RPG hybrid.
 This is reflected in the anime’s battles, which have a neat tactical layer to them.

 Plot armor is scarce throughout the series, so any battle comes with the risk of losing some of Eto’s followers.
 This is made extra impactful by all of these characters being unique heroes with cool designs.
 You see how they come to join the group, some of them get actual dialogue, and you always see them participate in battles or hanging out with their party members in the background.
 Some of these deaths are suitably dramatic, whereas other can come very suddenly.
 This keeps the battles very tense and makes most victories Pyrrhic at best.